norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 {{< /box >}}

 ### Legend
-To dry up this already massive guide, I will use a few
+To minimize repetition I am going to use the following icons as shorthand:
+:

 1. Set up your repos
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkyNjQ5MjMsLTg1MDE5MTAxOV19
+eyJoaXN0b3J5IjpbMjAwNzYwODg0MywtODUwMTkxMDE5XX0=
 -->